arnonram/swade-npc-importer/README.md

 The **_SWADE Stat Block Importer_** works with the official statblock as seen in any Pinnacle products (SWADE Core, Deadlands, etc..) and defined in the [Pinnacle Style Guide](https://peginc.com/store/pinnacle-style-guide-pdf/)

 The Importer basically searches for patterns in the text, so that means paying attention to commas, colons, etc...

+:warning: When copying from PDFs you'll sometime get spaces inside words (example: `Arc ane`), at this point in time, the importer will not know how to handle these.

 ## How to use it...